umd-db/cmsc424-fall2024/project0/README.md

 ### Submit the assignment

 Submit the assignment through ELMS.
-Run the following query in PostgreSQL:
+In the `university` database, run the following query in PostgreSQL:
 	```
 	select count(*) from student;
 	```